SS Politician: Legacy

 The islanders involved in removing the whisky were resentful of those who had provided information to the customs officials.
 There was also a bad feeling towards those who had sold the whisky they found; when interviewed by Swinson in the 1960s, islanders told him that most of those involved in looting the whisky either drank it, hid it for later, or gave it to friends and families.
 Opinions varied about those who had taken the hidden whisky caches of others.
-Some islanders thought it was not theirs to take in the first place, so it didn't matter who took it the second time; one man told Swinson "it was all part of the fun".
-Another man said that he didn't mind customs searching for it—that was their job, after all—but "what I did mind were the people who hadn't the courage to board the steamer ... they would watch where we buried the stuff and unearth it later on".
+Some islanders thought it was not theirs to take in the first place, so it did not matter who took it the second time; one man told Swinson "it was all part of the fun".
+Another man said that he did not mind customs searching for it—that was their job, after all—but "what I did mind were the people who hadn't the courage to board the steamer ... they would watch where we buried the stuff and unearth it later on".
 Those islanders who were prosecuted were angered by what Hutchinson describes as "the perversion of natural justice, by the stain put on their characters and not least by the fact that each of them, members of possibly the most peaceable and law-abiding community on Britain, now had a criminal record".

 At the official inquiry into the sinking of Politician, Captain Worthington and First Mate Swain were cleared of all blame for her fate.
 Both returned to sea.
 Worthington captained SS Arica, which was sunk in November 1942 by U160; he survived the war and died in 1961.
 Swain commanded SS Custodian, another ship in the Harrison line, and survived the war.
 E. H. Mossman, Politician's chief engineer, sailed on SS Barrister, which ran aground on rocks off the coast of Ireland in December 1942.
 According to Hutchinson, Mossman "is reputed to have commented 'we've done it again'."

 The writer Compton Mackenzie was a resident of Barra from 1933, and was aware of the events surrounding Politician.
 In 1947 he published a fictionalised humorous account under the title Whisky Galore; he set the story on two islands, Great Todday and Little Todday and developed the theme of "the right of small communities to self-determination in the face of larger, frequently ignorant, interfering forces", according to the historian Gavin Wallace.
 The book sold several million copies and was reprinted several times.
 Two factual books deal with the events surrounding Politician; in 1963 Arthur Swinson published Scotch on the Rocks: The True Story Behind Whisky Galore, which contained a foreword by Mackenzie, and in 1990 Roger Hutchinson wrote Polly: The True Story Behind Whisky Galore.